Tech-Labi/medusa2-marketplace-demo/README.md

 ```
 This command will build and start both PostgreSQL and Medusa containers.

-**Important:** You can only run this command after `PostgreSQL` has already been started using the docker compose up command from step 1.
+**Important:** You can only run this command after `PostgreSQL` has already been started using the docker compose up command from Option 2 (below).
 This is because PostgreSQL creates a network that Medusa depends on to run properly.

 ### Option 2: run Medusa app manually